amirhshokri/laravel-filterable/README.md

 The package includes an auto-discovery feature that automatically detects custom filter classes based on the `namespace` and `suffix` parameters defined in the config file.

-When `auto-discovery` is enabled, it will search for a filter class named `{model}{suffix}.php` (e.g., UserFilter.php in App\Filterable\Custom).
+When `auto-discovery` is enabled, it will search for a filter class named `{ModelName}{Suffix}.php` (e.g., UserFilter.php in App\Filterable\Custom).
 If the custom filter class is not found in the expected location, an exception will be thrown.

 #### Notes